The Root Chakra

 Physical Exercise.

-Creating sacred space in your home.
+Create sacred space in your home.

 Friends and family support.

-Us humans we need tribes.
+We, humans, need tribes.
 Cultivate soul relationships in all areas of your life, such as in intimacy, intellectual interests, sport, work and recreation.
 Be with people with whom you feel a sense of belonging and ease in sharing, and who support, accept and love you unconditionally.
 You can start with a few connections and see how the loving vibration will attract a vaster soul group.

 Financial planning.